 This is doubly true because it is almost impossible to get enough vitamin D simply from food.
-More important, a lack of this vitamin – a fat-soluble steroid hormone – affects the body’s ability to absorb calcium, iron, magnesium, phosphorus, and zinc.
+More importantly, a deficience in vitamin D – a fat-soluble steroid hormone – affects the body’s ability to absorb calcium, iron, magnesium, phosphorus, and zinc.

 You are also more likely to lack this vitamin if you are over 50, if you often feel down or depressed, if you have a digestive disorder like inflammatory bowel disease, or if your bones ache and your doctor diagnoses fibromyalgia or chronic fatigue syndrome.

 Because the body can store this vitamin, overdosing may show up as dry mouth, fatigue, headache, loss of appetite, metallic taste, nausea, sleepiness, vomiting, or generalized weakness.
 Vitamin D supplementation should only be done under the supervision of a medical professional.